Watchdog: White House broke US law over Ukraine aid | DW | 16.01.2020

 "Faithful execution of the law does not permit the president to substitute his own policy priorities for those that Congress has enacted into law," the GAO, a nonpartisan body of the legislative branch, said in a statement, noting that lawmakers legally appropriated $250 million for Ukraine in fiscal year 2019.

-Speaker of the House Nancy Pelosi reacted to the news, saying: "The OMB (Office of Management and Budget), the White House, the administration...broke the law."
+Speaker of the House Nancy Pelosi reacted to the news, saying: "The OMB, the White House, the administration...broke the law."

 "This reinforces, again, the need for documents and eyewitnesses in the Senate," she added.